skylicht-lab/skylicht-engine/README.md

 meshRenderer->initMaterial(catMaterials);
 ```

-You can see more code in the Example folder.
+You can see more code in the Samples folder.

 # Sample Project
 ### Samples\HelloWorld